Here is a painful truth: if you automate too early, you do not get speed. You get a faster mess.

 The moment this shows up

-But if the workflow is still changing every week, automation becomes a treadmill.
-You keep fixing edge cases instead of getting real speed.
+But if the workflow is still changing every week, automation turns into a treadmill.
+You keep patching edge cases, adding exceptions, and wondering why the thing that was supposed to save time now needs babysitting.

 A real example

-A team wants to automate quote follow ups.
-They want a clean rule.
-When a quote is sent, follow up twice.
+Say a team wants to automate quote follow-up.
+The rule sounds simple enough: when a quote is sent, follow up twice.

-Then you watch what really happens.
+Then you look at the real workflow.
 Half the quotes are missing a detail.
-Some quotes require approval.
+Some need approval.
 Some go out from a personal email.
-Sometimes sales sends the quote.
+Sometimes sales sends them.
 Sometimes ops does.
+Sometimes nobody is quite sure whose turn it is, which is always a promising start.

 The three prerequisites

-Stable inputs The same key info shows up every time.
-If the inputs are random, the automation will be random.
+The same key information needs to show up every time.
+If the inputs are random, the automation will be random too.

-One owner One person owns done.
+One person owns done.
 Not the team.
 Not a channel.
+Not "we."
 One name.

-If any of these are missing, the right answer is not yet.
+If any of those are missing, the right answer is not yet.
+That is not hesitation.
+That is good judgment.

 What to do instead

 Not yet does not mean do nothing.
-Pick the smallest move that makes the workflow real.
+It means make the workflow real first.

 - make one intake form